arteymix/arteymix.github.io/Implementing-Kohana-Fragment-as-a-Twig-extension.md

 }
 ```

+So far, I only need to find out how optional arguments for tag are implemented.
+It is not really convenient to specify every argument of ```Fragment::load``` every time it is used.

 As you can see, the node is designed to generate PHP code.
 Twig does not interpret but rather compile down to PHP.

 Fragment is a great tool to optimize region in a view and is often a convenient way to speedup a web application.